thegreenhouseio/docker-nodejs-dev/README.md

 [NodeJS]: https://nodejs.org/

 # Usage
-In your own Dockerfile, use this project as your base image to get the full environment available to you.
+In your own _Dockerfile_, use this project as your base image to get the full environment available to you.
 ```shell
 FROM thegreenhouse/nodejs-dev:0.3.0
 ```